cjiang18/stochastic-delay-differential-equation/README.tex.md

 $\mu(X=x_i)=\frac{\text{number of times the path visited }x_i}{\text{number of all discrete time points}}$

-We use the same mapping to reduce our infinite dimensional object to one dimension with finite states as what we have done
+We use the same mapping to reduce our infinite dimensional object to one dimension with finite states as what we have done in Ulam's method.